openbmc/bmcweb/README.md

   to dbus and the objects it represents.
 - Serial: A serial websocket for interacting with the host serial console through websockets.
-- Redfish: A protocol compliant, (Redfish.md)[DBus to Redfish translator].
+- Redfish: A protocol compliant, [DBus to Redfish translator](Redfish.md).
 - KVM: A websocket based implementation of the RFB (VNC) frame buffer protocol intended to mate to webui-vue to provide a complete KVM implementation.